Finiteness property in Cantor real numeration systems: A class of bases with finiteness property

-Note that it is of the same form as \eqref{w}, where now $w_n$ are coefficients in the weight function.
-We will denote the $j$-th component of some vector $\vec{z}$ as $(\vec{z})_j$.
-Periodicity of $(w_n)_{n\geq 1}$ allows us to rewrite certain summands in \eqref{w2} as
+In order to work with the latter equality, we will denote the $j$-th component of some vector $\vec{z}$ as $(\vec{z})_j$ and use the definition of the matrix $K$, see~\eqref{eq:maticeK}.
+In this notation, we have